Laxmipriyanka98/PDS3/README.md

 from collections import Counter from nltk.tokenize import word_tokenize

-# Load the CSV file into a pandas DataFrame
+# Fill a pandas DataFrame using the CSV file.
 df=pd.read_csv('C:/Users/priya/OneDrive/Desktop/Test Jupyter/Corona_NLP_test.csv')

-# Extract the "OriginalTweet" column as a text corpus
+#  Create a text corpus from the "OriginalTweet" column.
 corpus = df['OriginalTweet']

-# Initialize an empty list to store the tokens
+# Create a blank list to hold the tokens.
 tokens = []

-# Iterate over each tweet in the corpus and tokenize it
+# Tokenize each tweet in the corpus by iterating over it
 for tweet in corpus:
-  # Tokenize the tweet using word_tokenize from NLTK
+  # Utilizing word_tokenize from NLTK, tokenize the tweet.
   tweet_tokens = word_tokenize(tweet)

-# Add the tokens of the current tweet to the list
+# Add the current tweet's tokens to the list.
 tokens.extend(tweet_tokens)

-# Count the word frequencies
+# Determine the word frequency.
 word_frequencies = Counter(tokens)

 # Print the word frequencies